open-mmlab/mmcv/docs/faq.md

 - Compatibility issue between MMCV and MMDetection; "ConvWS is already registered in conv layer"

-    Please install the correct version of MMCV for the version of your MMDetection following the instruction above.
+    Please install the correct version of MMCV for the version of your MMDetection following the [installation instruction](https://mmdetection.readthedocs.io/en/latest/get_started.html#installation).

 - "No module named 'mmcv.ops'"; "No module named 'mmcv._ext'"

-    1. Uninstall existing mmcv in the environment using `pip uninstall mmcv`.
+    1. Uninstall existing mmcv in the environment using `pip uninstall mmcv`

-    2. Install mmcv-full following the instruction above.
+    2. Install mmcv-full following the [installation instruction](https://mmcv.readthedocs.io/en/latest/get_started/installation.html) or [Build MMCV from source](https://mmcv.readthedocs.io/en/latest/get_started/build.html)

 - "invalid device function" or "no kernel image is available for execution"

-    1. Check the CUDA compute capability of you GPU.
+    1. Check the CUDA compute capability of you GPU

     2. Run `python mmdet/utils/collect_env.py` to check whether PyTorch, torchvision, and MMCV are built for the correct GPU architecture.